 Slow Motion Time-Lapse Recording

-In comparison.Insta360 GO Ultra The Osmo Nano's 4K only supports up to 60fps and only up to 2x slow motion.
-If you often need to shoot slow motion footage in high resolution, the Osmo Nano has a clear advantage in this regard.
+In comparison, the Insta360 GO Ultra only supports a maximum of 60fps in 4K, which is limited to 2x slow motion.
+If you frequently need to shoot high-resolution slow-motion footage, the Osmo Nano has a clear advantage in this regard.

 Picture Quality Comparison Summary